Daoenti/Kingmaker/Organizations/Sisters of the Golden Erinyes.md

 - **Correction Branch:** Led by figures like [[NPCs/Sister Velenne|Sister Velenne]], handles active education

 ### Resources
-- Backing from certain Hellknight orders who appreciate their results
+- Backing from certain [[Organizations/Hellknights|Hellknight]] orders who appreciate their results
 - Donations from Asmodean churches
 - Funding from wealthy families disposing of unwanted children
 - Labor from the orphans themselves